How to Get Into College With a Low GPA

 What is considered a low GPA can vary depending on the type of college you’re applying to.

 For instance, Ivy League schools tend to have rigorous admissions standards, with average GPAs above 3.9.
-Students with GPAs that would otherwise be considered to be relatively high, like a 3.5, can be considered to have low GPAs by these standards.
+Students with a 3.5 GPA or 4.0 GPA that would otherwise be considered to be relatively high can be considered to have low GPAs by these standards.

 Can You Get Into College With a Low GPA

 The good news is you can absolutely still get into college with a low GPA!
-It will just be more challenging if you plan on gaining admission to selective colleges.
+It will be more challenging if you plan to gain admission to selective colleges.

 Colleges consider many factors beyond just your GPA when evaluating applicants, so there are several ways for you to improve your chances of admission by strengthening these other parts of your application.
 More on this to come!